 The cost of corruption in Saudi Arabia is estimated to cost the Kingdom up to $14.6 Billion (55 Billion Saudi Riyal) a year.
 In an example of the type of graft occurring in Saudi Arabia, one employee of the Education Department reportedly embezzled nearly $40 Million (150 Million Riyal) in government funds.

-Across the entire Arab region, the costs of corruption is estimated to cost states $350 Billion.
+Across the entire Arab region, the effects of corruption is estimated to cost states $350 Billion.

 Source: “Corruption costs state SR55 billion a year,” Saudi Gazette, January 2, 2014.

 According to the 2013 World Drug Report published by the United Nations Office on Drugs and Crime, Saudi Arabia accounted for 30 percent of amphetamine seized by government security agencies during the year.
 The country has 1 percent of the world’s population.

 The majority of the amphetamine that is taken in the county is in Captagon tablets.
 The tablets are the trade name for fenethyline, and were previously used to treat attention deficit hyperactivity disorder before it was banned.

 In 2012, criminal justice programs in Saudi Arabia reported seizing nearly 70 million tablets within the country.
 Security experts believe that the amount seized represents 10 percent of the total number of tablets trafficked within the Kingdom.